kinspire/kinspire-portal/README.md

 ## Notes
 ### Firebase Synchronization
-To enable synchronization, save the `firebase-keys.json` file from the Firebase console configuration and save it under `keys/`.
+To enable synchronization, get the Firebase console configuration for web and save it as `keys/firebase-keys.json`.